JulienRo7/stabiliplus/README.md

 The options are:
 * --mode : choose the experiment mode for now the modes are:
   * 1 : (default) generate one robot and compute its stability polyhedron;
-  * 2 : Compare the different solvers (GLPK, LP_solve and Gurobi);
-  * 3 : Compute a sequence of stability polyhedron for the postprocess to generate an animation;
+  * 2 : compute the balance region for all robot in a folder given by `--robot`
 * --robot : allows to give the path to the desired robot xml files.
 Some exemples are available in /robots. (default 'rospack find stabiliplus'/robots/robot_8.xml);
 * --fric_sides : allows to choose the number of sides for the friction cone approximation (default 16).
 * --solver : allows to choose the desired solver among GLPK (default), LP_SOLVE and GUROBI.